pascalranaora/sufficiency-protocol/ForDegrowthEconomists.md

 Until the invention of Bitcoin.

 **Bitcoin is the first form of Money that excels simultaneously in all three functions.**
-With our research here we believe Bitcoin could be a pivotal technology that allows humanity to finally use/comply with thermodynamic laws (which are the same everywhere on Earth) locally, at scale and to peg it back to a global monetary system that would have other benefits for global coordination (common unit of measure of value everywhere on Earth) solving for the (Space,Time,Scale) Trilemma.
+With our research here we believe Bitcoin could be a pivotal technology that allows humanity to finally use/comply with thermodynamic laws (which are the same everywhere on Earth) locally, at scale and to peg it back to a global monetary system that would have other benefits for global coordination (a common unit of account to measure value the same way everywhere on Earth) solving for the (Space,Time,Scale) Trilemma.

 **We therefore invite Degrowth Economists and the Degrowth Journal to:**